ScienceTogether/sciencetogether.github.io/_posts/2017-03-11-SciTogSummary.md

 ### Organisation

-As part of my fellowship I organised an un-conference to discuss the possibilities, the barriers and the tools when working with people that are not sharing the same office or institute.
+As part of my [Software Sustainability Institute](https://www.software.ac.uk/) Fellowship I organised an un-conference to discuss the possibilities, the barriers and the tools when working with people that are not sharing the same office or institute.
 (What?! do you there's no need because e-mail solves any situation?
 Don't get me started... well, let me tell you...)
 Yes, I drove the un-conference a bit "against" e-mail.
-But not because I think it's evil (yes, I do a little bit) but - as one of the participant said in the survey for booth, the good and bad - everyone uses it, and as such everyone has something to comment about it.
+But not because I think it's evil (yes, I do a little bit) but -- as one of the participant said in the survey for booth, the good and bad - everyone uses it, and as such everyone has something to comment about it.